Digital media use and mental health: Industry

 Two activist investors in Apple Inc voiced concerns in 2018 about the content and amount of time spent by youth.
 They called on Apple Inc. to act before regulators and consumers potentially force them to do so.
 Apple Inc. responded that they have, "always looked out for kids, and [they] work hard to create powerful products that inspire, entertain, and educate children while also helping parents protect them online".
 The firm is planning new features that they asserted may allow them to play a pioneering role in regard to young people's health.

+In 2024, Daylight Computer Co. released the DC-1, a tablet with zero blue light and flicker to reduce some of the negative health and mental affects of screen usage including eye strain, distraction and the disruption of circadian rhythm from blue light.
+The company's goal is to create a "healthy computer."

 Public sector

 In China, Japan, South Korea and the United States, governmental efforts have been enacted to address issues relating to digital media use and mental health.

 China's Ministry of Culture has enacted several public health efforts from as early as 2006 to address gaming and internet-related disorders.
 In 2007, an "Online Game Anti-Addiction System" was implemented for minors, restricting their use to 3 hours or less per day.
 The ministry also proposed a "Comprehensive Prevention Program Plan for Minors' Online Gaming Addiction" in 2013, to promulgate research, particularly on diagnostic methods and interventions.
 China's Ministry of Education in 2018 announced that new regulations would be introduced to further limit the amount of time spent by minors in online games.
 In response, Tencent, the owner of WeChat and the world's largest video game publisher, restricted the amount of time that children could spend playing one of its online games, to one hour per day for children 12 and under, and two hours per day for children aged 13–18.
 On 2 September 2023, those under the age of 18 can no longer access the Internet on their mobile device between 10 pm and 6 am without parental bypass.
 Smartphone usage is similarly capped by default at 40 minutes a day for children younger than eight and at two hours for 16- and 17-year-olds.

 Japan's Ministry of Internal Affairs and Communications coordinates Japanese public health efforts in relation to problematic internet use and gaming disorder.
 Legislatively, the Act on Development of an Environment that Provides Safe and Secure Internet Use for Young People was enacted in 2008, to promote public awareness campaigns, and support NGOs to teach young people safe internet use skills.